This easy Eggnog Bundt Cake recipe is the perfect festive dessert to get you into the holiday spirit!

 - Find the right temperature for the icing.
 This dark rum icing is cooked on the stovetop and will be very thin when still hot.
 This thin icing will create a sheer glaze over the cake - which is great for a less-sweet option.
 For a thicker, prettier poured icing (as pictured), allow the icing to cool to room temperature.

-This eggnog cake recipe can be eaten immediately, stored in the fridge or freezer and even be easily transported to your Christmas parties to share with your favorite eggnog fans.
+This eggnog cake recipe can be eaten immediately, or stored in the fridge or freezer.
 Here's our suggestions:

 More Holiday Baking Recipes

 - Stand Mixer with the Paddle Attachment (or Electric Mixer) Optional

 - 4 ½ Cups all-purpose flour plus more for preparing the pan